JATOS/JATOS_docs/versioned_docs/version-3.8.1/Serving_the_Internet/JATOS-with-Docker-Compose.md

 The _docker compose_ file [_compose.yaml_](https://github.com/JATOS/JATOS_with_docker_compose/blob/main/compose.yaml) starts three services:

-1. Nginx as an reverse proxy that does encryption (HTTPS)
+1. Nginx as a reverse proxy that does encryption (HTTPS)
 1. JATOS
-1. a MySQL database
+1. A MySQL database

 Additionally it creates three shared _volumes_: